FergusOBoyle/transport-infrastructure-etl/README.md

 # transport-infrastructure-etl

-## Building the docker image
+## Running the script

+The following instructions assume you have docker and docker-compose installed.

+The first

+1. Create a database credentials file within the /config directory as per instrunctions in db_credentials.yaml_example.
-1. Change directory to the /etl directory
+2. Change directory to the /docker directory
-2. Run the following command: docker biuld -t  transport_etl -f ./..container/Dockerfile .
+3. Run: docker-compose up